Kwadjo Asante

 Oboafo Kwadjo Asante (born June 21, 1977) is a Ghanaian politician and businessman.
-He is the Member of parliament for the Suhum (Ghana parliament constituency).
+He was the Member of parliament for the Suhum (Ghana parliament constituency) between January 2021 and January 2025.

 Early life

 Oboafo was born on June 21, 1977.
 He hails from Akropong Akuapem in the Eastern Region of Ghana.

 Education

-Oboafo' has a bachelor in education degree in Science (Chemistry), a diploma in science education, a Post Graduate Diploma in Business Analytics (PGDBA) and a Master of Business Administration (Finance).
+Oboafo has a bachelor in education degree in Science (Chemistry), a diploma in science education, a Post Graduate Diploma in Business Analytics (PGDBA) and a Master of Business Administration (Finance).

 Career

-Oboafo Kwadjo is the managing director Kay and Moby Company Limited.
+Oboafo Kwadjo is the managing director of Kay and Moby Company Limited.

 Politics

 In 2020 he contested and won the NPP parliamentary primaries for Suhum (Ghana parliament constituency) in the Eastern Region of Ghana.

-He won the parliamentary seat in the 2020 Ghanaian general election.
+He won the parliamentary seat in the 2020 Ghanaian general election beating the National Democratic Congress (Ghana)'s Amanda Okyere Kwatia'.

 He serves as a member of the Defence and Interior Committee of parliament.

+He lost the parliamentary candidacy of the NPP to Frank Asiedu during the primaries in January 2024.
+He subsequently pledged to run on an independent ticket in the 2024 General Elections.

+On September 1, 2024, the incumbent MP officially announced his bid to run as independent candidate in the Suhum (Ghana parliament constituency) in the Eastern Region of Ghana.